jsoconno/terraflow/docs.md

 ## Options
 ```
   --refresh                      Refresh the downloaded schema file.
-  --schema-filename TEXT         The name of the Terraform schema to use
-                                 locally.
-  --terraform-filename TEXT      The name of the target Terraform file.
+  --terraform-filename TEXT      The name of file to store Terraform resources
+                                 in.
   --provider TEXT                The name of the Terraform provider.
                                  [required]
   --namespace TEXT               The namespace of the Terraform provider.